 Milestones

-Milestones are scientifically-supported behavioral or physical checkpoints seen in infants and children as they grow and develop.
+Milestones are behavioral or physical checkpoints in children’s development as they grow.
 All of our developmental milestones are validated by American Academy of Pediatrics findings.
+These are the core skills all children should be reaching.

 Abilities

 Abilities are additional skills your child should be developing.
-When reviewing abilities, look at your child’s overall behavior to gauge their progress.
+These are important skills that look at your child’s overall behavior to gauge their progress.

 It’s Important to Remember: